shanecav84/sphyg/README.md

 #### `:enumerator`

-The string representation of an object that is used to generate successive frames to display.
+The string name of an object that is used to generate successive frames to display.
 Must respond to `#next`.
 See [`Sphyg::Enumerators`](lib/sphyg/enumerators) for examples.

 #### `:rate`

-An `Integer` or `Float` representing the 'frame' rate of the throbber.
+An `Integer` or `Float` representing the 'frame' rate of the throbber in seconds.
 Sphyg will cycle through the enumerator at this value.

 ## Development